bootandy/dust/README.md

 Usage: dust -s <dir>  (apparent-size - shows the length of the file as opposed to the amount of disk space it uses)
 Usage: dust -n 30  <dir>  (Shows 30 directories not 20)
 Usage: dust -d 3  <dir>  (Shows 3 levels of subdirectories)
+Usage: dust -r  <dir>  (Reverse order of output, with root at the lowest)
 ```

 ```